A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is the individual mandate?

-The individual mandate is a provision within the Affordable Care Act that required individuals to purchase minimum essential coverage – or face a tax penalty – unless they were eligible for an exemption.
+The individual mandate is a provision within the Affordable Care Act (ACA) that required individuals to purchase minimum essential coverage – or face a tax penalty – unless they were eligible for an exemption.
+The individual mandate still exists, but the federal penalty for non-compliance was eliminated starting in 2019.
+As described below, some states still impose their own penalties for people who don’t maintain minimum essential coverage.

 Who was affected by the individual mandate?

-Most Americans already get health insurance either from an employer or from the government (Medicaid, Medicare, VA), so they didn’t need to worry about the penalty (because employer-sponsored and government-sponsored health insurance count as minimum essential coverage).
+Most Americans already get health insurance either from an employer or from the government (Medicaid, Medicare, VA).
+They didn’t need to worry about the penalty, because employer-sponsored and government-sponsored health insurance count as minimum essential coverage.

 How big were Obamacare penalties?